Kresna–Razlog uprising: Legacy

 The uprising is celebrated in both Bulgaria and North Macedonia as part of their nations' struggle against the Ottoman rule.

 The Macedonian historiography has claimed the uprising as part of the Macedonian national movement and that the insurgents strived for Macedonian independence from the Ottoman Empire based on The rules of the Macedonian rebel committee headed by Berovski.
-Macedonian historians do not regard the uprising as a protest against the Berlin Treaty.
-They also emphasize the local character of the uprising and the autonomist attitude of the leaders, also the fact that it was called Macedonian uprising by the insurgents, claiming that the uprising was seized by the Bulgarians.
+Per political scientist Vemund Aarbakke, Macedonian historians do not regard the uprising as a protest against the Berlin Treaty.
+They emphasize the local character of the uprising and the autonomist attitude of the leaders, also the fact that it was called Macedonian uprising by the insurgents, claiming that the uprising was seized by the Bulgarians.
 Furthermore, they claim that one of the vital reasons the uprising failed was because of the conflict between the headquarters headed by Berovski and Karastoilov (the internal Macedonian conception) from one side and the Edinstvo Committee and Nathanael of Ohrid (the outside Bulgarian conception) from the other.
 Namely, they claim that the Edinstvo Committee arranged the arrest of Berovski and the assassination of Karastoilov in order to seize control of the uprising.
 Also, the letter from Georgi Pulevski (a participant in the uprising) from 1879 is pointed out, in the letter he blames the Bulgarians and Nathanael of Ohrid for deceiving the insurgents.

-In the Bulgarian historiography, the uprising is interpreted as a continuation of the April Uprising in 1876 and a protest against the Treaty of Berlin.
+In the Bulgarian historiography, the uprising is interpreted as a continuation of the April Uprising in 1876.
 According to historian Doyno Doynov, the goals of the leaders and organizers of the uprising were to revoke the decisions of the Berlin Congress, to liberate the regions inhabited by the Bulgarians, and to unite with the Principality of Bulgaria.

 Bulgarian historians consider The rules of the Macedonian rebel committee to be one of the forgeries fabricated by Slavko Dimevski.
 They have also pointed at the existence of an identical document with completely different contents titled "Temporary rules about the organisation of the Macedonian Uprising" prepared by Stefan Stambolov and Nathanael of Ohrid.
 The documentation about the uprising's preparation and course, as well as diplomatic reports of European representatives in the Ottoman Empire, confirm the uprising as a Bulgarian one, with the aim to include Macedonia in the Bulgarian state.
 A distinct Macedonian national identity was not developed at that time, while the designation "Macedonian" had a regional meaning.
 In an application for a veteran pension to the Bulgarian Assembly in 1882, Pulevski expressed his regret about the failure of the unification of Ottoman Macedonia with Bulgaria.
 Bulgarian patriarch Kiril published a book about the uprising called The Resistance against the Berlin Treaty: The Kresna Uprising in Sofia in 1955.
 According to it the main headquarters of the uprising was located in the town of Bosilegrad, Bulgaria (modern Serbia).
+Per historian Mehmet Hacısalihoğlu, the Bulgarian and Macedonian narratives both regard the Treaty of Berlin as a cause for the uprising.